benoitlahoz/assembler-ui/content/components/geography/leaflet-map.md

 export { default as LeafletPolyline } from "./LeafletPolyline.vue";
 export { default as LeafletPolygon } from "./LeafletPolygon.vue";
 export { default as LeafletRectangle } from "./LeafletRectangle.vue";
+export { default as LeafletCanvas } from "./LeafletCanvas.vue";
 export { default as LeafletMeasureTool } from "./LeafletMeasureTool.vue";

 export const LeafletModuleKey: InjectionKey<Ref<L | undefined>> =